 Industrial/Commercial Landfills in New York State

 The liner required for an industrial/commercial waste monofill landfill is a double composite liner with primary and secondary leachate collection and removal systems.
 Alternative liner system designs will be considered if the applicant demonstrates that the proposed alternative liner will prevent a negative impact on groundwater.
-Solid waste incinerator ash residue monofills in Nassau and Suffolk counties and paper mill sludge monofills have a minimum liner requirement comprised of a single composite liner with a leachate collection and removal system.
+Solid waste incinerator ash residue monofills except in Nassau and Suffolk counties and paper mill sludge monofills have a minimum liner requirement comprised of a single composite liner with a leachate collection and removal system.